EndPointCorp/end-point-blog/2012/10/25/postgres-system-triggers-error.html.md

 <span class="e">ERROR:  permission denied: "RI_ConstraintTrigger_16509" is a system trigger</span>
 ```

 We can break it apart to see what it is doing.
-The "RI" is short for
+The “RI” is short for
 "Referential Integrity", and anyone who manages to figure that out can
 probably make a good guess as to what it does.
-The "Constraint" means
+The “Constraint” means
 it is a constraint on the table - okay, simple enough.
-The "Trigger"
+The “Trigger”
 is a little redundant, as it is extraordinarily unlikely you will ever come across
 this trigger without some context (such as the error message above) that
 tells you it is a trigger.
 The final number is simply the oid